 - The right to object to us using your personal data for a particular purpose or purposes.

-For more information about our use of your personal data or exercising your rights as outlined above, please contact us using the details provided in Part 11.
+For more information about our use of your personal data or exercising your rights as outlined above, please contact us using the details provided in Part 17.

 Further information about your rights can also be obtained from the Information Commissioner’s Office or your local Citizens Advice Bureau.

 If you have any cause for complaint about our use of your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office.
 You can contact the Information Commissioner’s Office at telephone number 0303 123 1113 or https://ico.org.uk/.

 We may collect some or all of the following personal data (this may vary according to your relationship with us):